eagle-ai/eagle-ai.github.io/jmx-metric-monitoring.md

 permalink: /docs/jmx-metric-monitoring.html
 ---

-JMX metric for hadoop namenode url [http://127.0.0.1:50070/jmx](http://127.0.0.1:50070/jmx) can be monitored using Apache Eagle (incubating, called Eagle in the following).
+JMX metric for Apache Hadoop[^HADOOP] namenode url [http://127.0.0.1:50070/jmx](http://127.0.0.1:50070/jmx) can be monitored using Apache Eagle (incubating, called Eagle in the following).
 Follow below steps to enable this feature in Eagle.

-1. Install Python script (To populate JMX metric values to Kafka topic periodically.)
+1. Install Python script (To populate JMX metric values to Kafka[^KAFKA] topic periodically.)
-2. Deploy "hadoopjmx" storm topology.
+2. Deploy "hadoopjmx" Storm topology.
 3. Create new site and policy in UI
 4. Validate policy alert.